microfleet/core/packages/core/docs/recipes/redis-migration.md

 }
 ```

-By adding these lines of code, we explicitly enable migrations for the Redis and instruct the `Redis*` plugin to look for migrations from `./migrations` directory.
+By adding these lines of code, we explicitly enable migrations for Redis and instruct the `Redis*` plugin to look for migrations in the `./migrations` directory.

 ## Fill up your storage (Javascript migration)
 For now, your Redis has no data stored.
 Let's create our first migration, that will create some keys and fill them with data: